How to Promote Your Chatbot – Tried and Tested Methods

 Chatbot Promotion on Your Own Communication Channels

-On your website, you can create special links hidden in banners or other graphics – they will count the number of people who visit the website via your chatbot.
+On your website, you can create special links hidden in banners or other graphics, which will count the number of people who visit your website via your chatbot.
 You can also assign variables to users in order to send them personalized messages.

 Use Social Media

-How to Create an Auto Reply?
+How to create an automatic reply?

 - We write the message that will be sent to the user.

 - The user can write anything to make the chatbot continue the conversation.
-So try encouraging users to respond in auto replies.
+So try encouraging users to respond in auto-replies.

 - If the user responds, we can determine the chatbot’s further answers.
 We have various chatbot blocks to choose from.

-Promote your Chatbot Offline
+Promote Your Chatbot Offline